Rumindu/my-notes/Java/16 Reading user inputs.md

         //use System.in to get input from the terminal Scanner scanner1= new Scanner(System.in);
-        // assign the input to a byte type variable byte age= scanner1.nextByte();
+        // assign the input to a byte type variable
+        // but, we don't get prompt without using instant.next(relevant_method) byte age= scanner1.nextByte();
         //implicitly casting byte -> String
         System.out.println("your age is "+ age);